ACCakut/pan-genome-visualization/README.md

 1. Index the data: create an `index.json` file.
 The `index.json` allows the web app to discover the list of pathogens available in the data and to generate a page for each pathogen.

-2. Serve te data: Run your own web server to serve the data.
+2. Serve the data: Run your own web server to serve the data.
 This could be a separate local HTTP server (e.g. with Node.js `serve` package, python's `http.server` etc.), or a remote file server.
 You need to know an IP address and port of this sever.
 CORS should be enabled on your server.

 3. Configure the app: Set `DATA_ROOT_URL` variable in the `.env` file to the IP address and port of your data sever.